 In the Fall semester, 2013, I served as Acting Chair and, in July 2014, I began a four year term as Department Chair.

-My professional interests involve several activities in the American Physical Therapy Association which have included: past chair of the NYPTA Southern Tier District, member of the NYPTA Finance Committee, serving as a delegate to the NYPTA Delegate Assembly and the APTA House of Delegates.
-I am currently the Treasurer of the New York Physical Therapy Association.
+My professional interests involve several activities in the American Physical Therapy Association which have included: past chair of the New York Physical Therapy Association Southern Tier District, member of the NYPTA Finance Committee, serving as a delegate to the NYPTA Delegate Assembly and the American Physical Therapy Association House of Delegates.
+I am currently in my second elected term as Treasurer of the NYPTA.

 On a personal note, I was a rower while an undergraduate student and enjoy maintaining contact with the IC Crew program by officiating at spring races.